Individualized Policy Evaluation and Learning under Clustered Network Interference: Proofs

 \subsection{Proof of Theorem~\ref{thm:semieff}}

 \begin{proof}

-To derive the semiparametric efficiency bound for a policy value estimate, we use a result from \cite{chamberlain1992efficiency} who derives the efficiency bound under conditional moment restrictions with a unknown nonparametric component.
+We first derive the semiparametric efficiency bound for a policy value estimate.
+We use a result from \cite{chamberlain1992efficiency} who derives the efficiency bound under conditional moment restrictions with a unknown nonparametric component.
 Assumption~\ref{ass:additive} can be written as the following conditional moment restriction,

 Based on the results in \cite{chamberlain1992efficiency}, we can directly show that under the additive semiparametric model assumption, the efficiency bound for estimating $V(\pi)$ is:

 Under the homoskedastivity assumption, $\mathbb{E}\left[w(M)^\top(\bY- \mu(\bA,\bX) )(\bY- \mu(\bA,\bX) )^\top w(M) \mid \bA,\bX \right]=\sigma^2$ where $\sigma^2$ is a constant.
 Thus, this efficiency bound becomes: